 A lack of suitable reference materials

 An ideal cell count achieves high levels of both precision and accuracy.
 While a typical cell count may have good precision, its level of accuracy is often difficult to assess, due to a lack of appropriate reference materials.
 The figure below depicts the precision and accuracy of the ideal cell count, a typical cell count, and an unacceptable cell count.
-(See figure below.)
+(See figure below

 Evaluating the quality of cell counting methods in the absence of reference materials

-While true accuracy cannot be assessed for a typical cell count when there is a lack of appropriate reference material, other critical aspects of measurement quality can be evaluated.
+While true accuracy cannot be assessed for a typical cell count when there is a lack of an appropriate reference material, other critical aspects of measurement quality can be evaluated.
 Here we have developed a method for evaluating aspects of the quality of a cell counting method through the use of a dilution series experimental design and statistical analysis.
-From the experimental design, a set of quality indicators are derived to assess the performance of a cell counting method.
-These quality indicators are based on the precision of the method and proportionality of counts to dilution.
+From the experimental design, a set of quality indicators is derived to assess the performance of a cell counting method.
+These quality indicators are based on precision of the method and proportionality of counts to dilution.
 This approach is relevant in aspects of selecting, optimizing, validating, and monitoring cell counting measurements that are fit-for-purpose.

 Precision and The Principle of Proportionality: Proportionality to dilution serves as an internal control to evaluate method performance

 High confidence in cell counting implies that the measurement is both accurate and precise.
-The precision of a cell count measurement indicates the closeness of agreement between replicate measurements of the same material under repeatable conditions and is critical in assuring confidence in measurement results.
+Precision of a cell count measurement indicates the closeness of agreement between replicate measurements of the same material under repeatable conditions and is critical in assuring confidence in measurement results.
 The concept of proportionality may be used as an internal reference when dilution fractions are well-controlled, and deviation from proportionality (quantified by residuals) serves as an alternative approach to the direct evaluation of accuracy.
 While applying the principle of proportionality does not provide the accuracy of the cell count, deviation from proportionality indicates that a systematic measurement error has occurred to reduce the overall measurement confidence.

 Using experimental design and statistical analysis, quality indicators that describe precision (coefficient of variation (%CV)) and deviation from proportionality (proportionality index (PI)) can be evaluated to assess aspects of the quality of cell counting method.
 Importantly, the quality indicators are specific for the cell preparation investigated and evaluate the overall quality of the cell counting method (or measurement process) including sample preparation, sample handling, data acquisition, and data processing.